vickylihorst/DNA-analysis-tools/README.md

 # frequent_words_with_mismatch

-Similar to frequent_words(), frequent_words_with_mismatch() finds the most frequent k-mer in a DNA string but with mismatches.
-The input is a string, and integers k and d (assumign k<=12 and d<=3).
+Similar to frequentWords(), frequentWordsWithMismatch() finds the most frequent k-mer in a DNA string but with mismatches.
+The input is a DNA string, and integers k and d (assumign k<=12 and d<=3).
 The output is most frequent k-mers with up to d mismatches in the string.

+# frequent_words_with_mismatch_and_reverse_complements

+Similar to frequentWords() and frequentWordsWithMismatch(), frequentWordsWithMismatch() also finds the most frequent k-mer in a DNA string, but with mismatches and reverse complements.
+The input is a DNA string Text, and integers k and d.
+The output is all k-mers maximazing the sum of Count(Text,Pattern) with d mismatches + Count(Text,Pattern-rc) with d mismatches over all possible k-mers.

 # pattern_count